mathina-eu/mathina/README.md

           mood: sad
 ```

-4. Register your story and chapters in `src/hub/story-meta.js`
+4. Register your story in `src/hub/story-meta.js`

 Add an entry such as: